 - 4.30 The Government established the New Homes Bonus in 2011 to provide an incentive for local authorities to encourage housing growth in their areas.
 Over £7.9 billion has been allocated to local authorities through the scheme to reward additional housing supply. - 4.31 NHB is funding allocated to councils based on the building of new homes and bringing empty homes back into use.
 The intention for the New Homes Bonus is to ensure that the economic benefits of growth are returned to the local authorities and communities where growth takes place.
 Over the past few years, NHB has become an extremely important source of incentivised income. - 4.32 The NHB allocations for 2017/18 (Year 7) reflected a previous Government consultation which had the objectives of diverting at least £800m of funding to Social Care (the Better Care Fund), and of sharpening the incentives for authorities.
-Although the Bonus has been successful in encouraging authorities to welcome housing growth, it has not rewarded those authorities who are the most open to growth, and in December 2016 the Government announced reforms to the system.
+Although the Bonus has been successful in encouraging authorities to welcome housing growth, it has not rewarded those authorities who are the most open to growth, and in December 2016 the

+Government announced reforms to the system.
 The key features in the new NHB allocations included:

 - The allocation period being reduced from six to four years in 2018/19, with 2017/18 as a transition year with a five year allocation; and - The introduction of a national baseline for housing growth was set at 0.4% of Council Tax base growth (weighted by band) for 2017/18 and remained at this level for 2018/19 and 2019/20.
-The purpose of the baseline is to remove "deadweight" growth that would occur normally without active delivery by councils councils will only receive NHB for new properties above this level. - 4.33 NHB 2020/21 As part of the roll-forward settlement the Government has proposed in the Technical Consultation to retain the £900 million top-slice of Revenue Support Grant to fund NHB payments in 2020/21.
-In addition to funding legacy payments associated with previous allocations, the Government is minded to make a new round of allocations for 2020/21.
-The Government will retain the option of adjusting the baseline in 2020/21 to reflect significant additional housing growth and spending limits, and any proposals in respect of this will be set out in the Provisional Local Government Finance Settlement. - 4.34 As the roll forward is for one year, with any funding beyond 2020/21 subject to the 2020 Spending Review and potential new proposals, any new allocations in 2020/21 will not result in legacy payments being made in subsequent years on those allocations.
-The payment of an allocation for one year instead of four years has a significant impact on NHB funding availability, as current annual allocations amount to over £500k per year. - 4.35 It is the Government's intention to look again at the New Homes Bonus and explore the most effective way to incentivise housing growth, and there will be further consultation on proposals prior to implementation.
-Combined with a one-year allocation and no legacy payments, indications are that NHB is being phased out more rapidly than previously anticipated and may be abolished altogether in its current form. - 4.36 NHB Allocation The Council Tax Base return to Government (CTB1) provides the basis for calculating the NHB allocation each year.
-Based on the existing methodology and the Technical Consultation, the total NHB allocation for East Suffolk is forecast in the table below.
+The purpose of the baseline is to remove "deadweight" growth that would occur normally without active delivery by councils councils will only receive NHB for new properties above this level. - 4.33 NHB 2020/21 As part of the roll-forward settlement the Government will retain the £900 million top-slice of Revenue Support Grant to fund NHB payments in 2020/21.
+In addition to funding legacy payments associated with previous allocations, there is a new round of allocations for 2020/21. - 4.34 As the roll forward is for one year, with any funding beyond 2020/21 subject to the 2020 Spending Review and potential new proposals, any new allocations in 2020/21 will not result in legacy payments being made in subsequent years on those allocations.
+The payment of an allocation for one year instead of four years has a significant impact on NHB funding availability, as current annual allocations amount to over £500k per year. - 4.35 The Government will be consulting in the Spring on incentivising housing growth as referred to in the Provisional Settlement: "This will include moving to a new, more targeted approach that rewards local authorities where they are ambitious in delivering the homes we need, and which is aligned with other measures around planning performance."
+Combined with a one-year allocation and no legacy payments, this indicates that NHB may be phased out more rapidly than previously anticipated and may be abolished altogether in its current form. - 4.36 NHB Allocation The Council Tax Base return to Government (CTB1) provides the basis for calculating the NHB allocation each year, and the Council also a receives payment for each affordable home completed (80% of £350 per property), based on housing statistics.
+Based on the Provisional Settlement and the Technical Consultation, the total NHB allocation for East Suffolk for 2020/21 and forecasts for subsequent years are shown in the table below.